noahscott23/Football-App/README.md

 - ESPN API for real-time NFL data
 - Appwrite for database services
-- React and Vite communities for excellent tooling
+- React and Vite communities